Exchanging guilder banknotes

 Applying for an exchange online

 If you apply online, you will receive our response faster than using a paper form. we will send you our response within four weeks.
 If we approve your application, we will send you a form by email which contains your details.
 Print this form and send it, with your money, to us by post.
-You can also visit our exchange counter in Haarlem.
+You can also visit our exchange counter in Amsterdam.
 We will contact you to schedule an appointment.

 How we process your application